 Attached please find Team 4’s First Semester Final Report.
 This document discusses the overall goal of project RoboMail as well as the analysis and design process and progress made by out team this semester.
 This report contains technical detail of our project including the constraints and specifications, a user analysis, engineering standards used, accomplishments, and future expectations for project RoboMail.
 This document will also include the significance of this project, an overview diagram, a detailed goal analysis, and a budget summary.

 The team was successfully able to create the arm that can position itself and press appropriate elevator buttons.
 The locomotion basics are also complete and the robot has basic alignment capabilities.
 All sensors were successfully incorporated.
-We now how a complete platform for testing that will allow us to provide RoboMail with autonomous capabilities in the future.
+We now have a complete platform for testing that will allow us to provide RoboMail with autonomous capabilities in the future.
 Our team is confident we can reach our goals this upcoming semester.

 Should you have any questions or comments about this progress report, do not hesitate to contact Cesar Garcia, our project leader, at (832)-332-1717.